 Whether you’re writing a specific type of business report for the first time or you simply want to improve the quality of your reports, make sure you follow this comprehensive guide to writing an effective business report.

 A well-planned report is a job half done.
 That means you need to do research before you start writing: you need to know who you’re writing for and how much they know about the topic of your report.
-You need to explore the best tools and templates you can use for your report.
+You need to explore the best business dashboard software and templates you can use for your report.

 Also, if you believe you will need additional resources and documents to add in the appendix, you should do it during this phase of report writing.